Class of 2023

 - Hometown: Midland, MI

-Outside of his studies, he is an entrepreneur with a track record of leading social-impact startups including Storybox Books, his current education-focused social venture founded in 2015.
-Under his leadership, Storybox Books has expanded its operations to nine states and three countries, donating over 8,000 books through partnerships with 14 schools and NGOs.
-In high school, Justin was Vice President of Midland County Youth Action Council, a youth-led endowment which allocates over $75,000 in community grants each year.
-Furthermore, Justin earned his Eagle Scout award, directing a construction project at a local family center.
+In high school, he launched Storybox Books, an education-focused social venture designed to address gaps in early literacy development in communities across the globe.
+Under his leadership, Storybox Books expanded its operations to nine states and three countries, donating over 10,000 books through partnerships with 14 schools and NGOs.
+Justin was also Vice President of Midland County Youth Action Council, a youth-led endowment which allocates over $75,000 in philanthropic grants each year to nonprofits and educational organizations.
+Finally, Justin earned his Eagle Scout award in 2018.